barbatus/angular2/packages/ts-compilers/README.md

 ### Compilers
 #### TsCompiler
-To be used for compilation of all provided `.ts`-files at once using `TypeScript.transpileFiles` method internally.
+To be used for compilation of all provided `.ts`-files at once with `TypeScript.transpileFiles` method being used internally.

 One of the its benefits can be improved speed at least on the initial Meteor run.
 Since all files are provided in a batch, TypeScript compiles them more effiently using internal cache.